DataIntellectTech/TorQ/docs/dataaccess.md

 Only synchronus calls to the gateway can involke the synchronus functions and similarly for the asynchronus library.

-The two primary functions are `.dataaccess.getdata` and `.dataaccess.agetdata`.
+The two primary `.dataccess.getdata`s are `.dataaccess.getdata` and `.dataaccess.agetdata`.
 The key benefit of using these two is when capturing cross process aggregations, as seen below where the user gets the max/min bid/ask across the RDB and HDB.

 ```
 g"querydict"